 - Vern L. Bullough.
 Homosexuality, a History.
 New York: New American Library 1979.

 - Vern L. Bullough & Bonnie Bullough.
 Cross Dressing, Sex, and Gender.
-Philadelphia: University of Philadelphia Press 1993.
+University of Pennsylvania Press 1993.

 - Vern L. Bullough, Bonnie Bullough & James Elias (ed).
 Gender Blending.
 Amherst NY: Prometheus Books 1997.